Uomi-network/uomi-staking-farm/README.md

 - `Deposited(address indexed user, uint256 indexed pid, uint256 amount)`: Emitted when a user deposits tokens into a pool.
 - `Withdrawn(address indexed user, uint256 indexed pid, uint256 amount)`: Emitted when a user withdraws tokens from a pool.
-- `ClaimedReward(address indexed user, uint256 indexed pid)`: Emitted when a user claims rewards from a pool.

 ### Errors